mraggi/FuzzyLogicEcology/README.md

 	* (A and B) is 35% true (product).
 This mimics independent events in probability.
 	* (A and B) is 50% true (minimum).
 Also called the Zadeh operators.

-From either of those (and many more) we could create a model for fuzzy logic (actually, from any monotone function which satisfies the same properties as crisp intersection and some more).
+From either of those (and many more) we could create a model for fuzzy logic.

 ### Propincuity
  The standard way of defining the distribution area of a species is with *propincuity*, which is also available in this program (for comparison only.
 It's slow, and there are probably faster alternatives out there).